brycesenz/simple_params/README.md

   * ActiveModel-like errors, including nested error objects for nested params
   * Parameter type-coercion (e.g. transform "1" into the Integer 1)

+## Versions

+Major Version 1 is compatible with Rails/ActiveModel 3 & 4

+Major Version 2 is compatible with Rails/ActiveModel 5

 ## Installation

 Add this line to your application's Gemfile: